 We tried three empanada varieties: Queso (Havarti, gouda, black bean purée), Chicken (bean, tomato, avocado salsa), and Corn (yellow cheddar, truffle, jalapeño-cilantro crema).
 The Livery’s empanada dough is the right consistency, fried to perfection, and the filings are flavorful and delicious.
 Pair your empanadas with The Livery’s seasonal sangria, margarita, or a specialty cocktail.

-#4 Check Out An Incredible Arsenal of Classic Rides
+4. Check Out Incredible Classic Cars

 Studebaker is a name associated with South Bend, Indiana.
 It was here that the classic buggies (and later popular cars) were invented.
 The Studebaker National Museum is amazing!
 A treasure trove of historic cars are in the back of the museum, as well as three floors full of beautiful cars, buggies, and other Studebaker produced items.
 Amongst some of the best hidden gems in Indiana are four special carriages that belonged to US Presidents.